ethan-devlab/HahaLife/README.md

 # Install and Run
 ## Install MySQL
-1. Go to [MySQL](https://dev.mysql.com/downloads/mysql/) to download **MySQL Community Server 9.3.0 Innovation** If you use macOS and hava homebrew installed, you can also use either
+1. Go to [MySQL](https://dev.mysql.com/downloads/mysql/) to download **MySQL Community Server 9.3.0 Innovation** If you use macOS and have homebrew installed, you can also use either
 ```
 brew install mysql
 ```